How many MPs have sent no-confidence letters over Boris Johnson and who are they?

 Andrew Bridgen

-A prominient Brexiteer, Mr Brigden was part of the so-called Spartans who helped bring an end to Theresa May's premiership.
+A prominent Brexiteer, Mr Brigden was part of the so-called Spartans who helped bring an end to Theresa May's premiership.

 He said: "I did believe that during the initial stages of the Russia/Ukraine war that it would be wrong to have a leadership contest.